christianalfoni/impact/docs/giving-up-react.md

 But this was no longer possible and added confusion as things are running twice in development.
 We basically lost the most basic lifecycle hook for components; when the user interface is mounted and when it is unmounted.

 And now we are here with React 19 and its compiler.
 The compiler optimises your code, adding memoization for you.
 But there is one thing the compiler will not fix, and it is the most important source of performance issues in my experience; contexts.
 One of the main reasons for performance issues is sharing state across components.
-To do that efficiently we use a React context.
+To share state efficiently we use a React context.
 The consuming components will reconcile when the value from the context changes:

 ```ts
 function MyContext({ children }) {